ssrl-px/interceptor/README.md

 1. *Splitter* - a C++ program that accepts a ZeroMQ stream from the detector, writes the raw image data to an HDF5 file, and forwards the ZeroMQ stream to the processing modules [**IMPORTANT: This program is NOT included in this distribution; it's assumed that a detector datastream-processing program already exists.
 Contact the author(s) if you'd like to install/configure the SSRL Splitter at your facility.**]
 2. *ZMQ Connector* - a Python program that opens a ZeroMQ socket connection to the specified URL.
 There are two types of Connectors:
   -*ZMQ Reader* - uses request-reply protocol to request a single image (in multipart format) from the Splitter, and processes it using DIALS algorithms; tabulates results and pushes the JSON-formatted dictionary to the
   -*ZMQ Collector* - uses push-pull protocol to pull a single result string from the Reader.
-Depending on settings, will print information to stdout and/or forward a specially formatted result string to either beamline control software or the stand-alone Interceptor GUI for display
+Depending on settings, will print information to stdout and/or forward a specially formatted result string to either beamline control software or the stand-alone Interceptor GUI for display. [**NOTE: The Collector is optional, as results can be sent directly to the display program.**]
-3. *FastProcessor* - a subclass of the DIALS Stills Processor (for now) that can process an image partially or fully and report its results.
-Instantiated once for every ZMQ Reader.
+3. *Processor* - a subclass of the IOTA Stills Processor used to process incoming images.
+There are two types of Processors:
+  -*ZMQProcessor* - accepts data communicated via the ZMQ protocol -*FileProcessor* - accepts data from an image file
 4. *Interceptor GUI* - A user-friendly front end that allows users and/or staff to monitor the processing results.
 Currently, the idea is that it’ll be used if BluIce is not used for the purpose.
 Whether to enable the Interceptor GUI to be used independently of BluIce is under discussion.
 (It depends on whether the GUI will contain additional features of interest to users or staff.)

 The Interceptor is currently designed as a plugin for DIALS 2 / 3; it also requires that MPI is installed and enabled on the processing cluster where it's installed and used.